 How Student Loans Affect Debt To Income Ratio In Mortgage Process

-This BLOG On How Student Loans Affect Debt To Income Ratio In Mortgage Process Was UPDATED On January 4th, 2018
+This BLOG On How Student Loans Affect Debt To Income Ratio In Mortgage Process Was UPDATED And PUBLISHED On February 24th, 2020

-Tuition for colleges, universities, technical schools, and specialty schools have sky rocketed.
-It is almost impossible for anyone to get a higher education and degree without the access of student loans.
+Tuition for colleges, universities, technical schools, and specialty schools have skyrocketed.
+It is almost impossible for anyone to get a higher education and degree without access to student loans.

 - Tuition and fees at most private universities average $50,000 per year and $30,000 for state universities

-- With the high unemployment rate and underemployment rate, many recent graduates struggle finding work in their fields
+- With the high unemployment rate and underemployment rate, many recent graduates struggle to find work in their fields

-- A large percentage of them find jobs that is totally not related to their field of studies
+- A large percentage of them find jobs that are totally not related to their field of studies

 - Most of those who have student loans have balances north of $50,000 while many others with advanced degrees have student loan balances in the six figures